-STATE FS COORDINATOR CHAIRMAN - MIKE VAUGHN
+STATE FS CO-COORDINATOR CHAIRMAN - MIKE VAUGHN

-Mike Vaughn oversees the State's Financial Secretaries by providing quality training and resources, ensuring each Financial Secretary is fully capable of supporting his Council.
+Mike Vaughn will be dual hatted this year, as the Assistant Executive Secretary while continuing as Financial Secretary Coordinator Co-Chairman.
 Mike became a member of the Knights of Columbus in November of 2010.
 Shortly afterward he became his Council's Financial Secretary.
 He has been the Financial Secretary ever since.
 He has also been the Publicity Chairman, Program Director, Outside Guard, Intellectual Disabilities Chairman, and One Rose, One Life Chairman.
 Mike is a member of the First-Degree team, and in October of 2016 he became a Fourth Degree Knight.
 He retired from the Air Force in 2010 after 30 years of service.
 Pat and Mike have been married since 1979 and have four sons, three fantastic daughters-in-law, and five wonderful grandchildren.
 They are active members of the Church of the Holy Spirit in Plattsmouth.
 He is a lector, and he has served as a member of the Parish Council.